SebasSBM/dolibarr-gac/README.md

 For now the code just doesn't work.
 I'm stuck there because I don't really know what's wrong with the code I'm trying to add.
 And FirePHP doesn't seem to work during the tests.

+The three critical spots where I appended code to make the new SOAP service are easily findable looking for FIXME tags.